Explore the culture, history and sights of charming Brastislava on this weekend tour aboard the traditional small sightseeing train Prešporáčik.

 Golf & Hockey - Golf is another attraction that is catching hold in Slovakia.
 Around Bratislava, three golf courses are available.
 Piestany Spa Golf Course and Golf Club Bernolakovo are 9-hole courses.
 An Austrian Golf Club, Neusiedlersee, is a popular 18-hole course.
 Hockey is a beloved game in Slovakia and many matches are arranged regularly.
 Especially during winter, HC Slovan Hockey Teams have regular games across Slovakia.
 You may be a spectator and enjoy the local cheering atmosphere in the stadium.

 To enjoy skiing in Slovakia, visit in winter the months from December through to March.
+You can even grab some equipment from HockeyMonkey and play hockey during the winter months.
 The summer months have warm sunny weather and a pleasant atmosphere and are May to October.